‘Love wins’ in Germany

 The change means his dream of marriage is now possible, he said, as is his hope of one day adopting children.

-Hanna Klaubert, 26, said it was important to be visible on such a significant day — and that the fight for equality was not over.
+Hannah Klaubert, 26, said it was important to be visible on such a significant day — and that the fight for equality was not over.

 “There are still 200 people who voted against (the bill) today, so I think it’s going to be important still,” said Klaubert, who works for an international non-profit organization.